-First off, insurance whether a mortgage life insurance or life term policy insurance is a necessity to ensuring that your home, your family and their future won’t be at risk in case of unfortunate life events such as sickness, accident, or death.
+First off, having any form of life insurance is a necessity to ensure that your home, your family and their future won’t be at risk in case of unfortunate life events such as sickness, accident or death.

 Now, do you have an existing life insurance policy?